 How to get there?
 Regular trains run from Naples Garibaldi to Sorrento (via Pompei).
 From there, you can catch a bus to some of the other towns on the Amalfi Coast.
 Sita busses connect Sorrento with Positano, Amalfi and Salerno, but in high season the queues can be long and busses don’t always show up.
 There’s also a tourist bus, which is slightly more expensive, but less busy.
 The alternative would be to rent a car or a moped.

 Want to escape the big crowds?
 Then I’d suggest you go to one of the three islands just off the coast of Naples: Capri, Ischia and Procida.
-Capri is probably the most well-known of the three because it has become a magnet for the rich and famous with its secluded beaches and exclusive hotels, shops and bars (which even for a posh backpacker like myself were a bit too exorbitant).
+Capri is probably the most well-known of the three because it has become a magnet for the rich and famous with its secluded beaches and exclusive hotels, shops and bars (including prices that even for a posh backpacker like myself are a bit too exorbitant).
 Ischia is where the Italian families go on holiday and offers beautiful beaches, ancient thermal baths and cosy little towns.
-Procida, finally, is the smallest island and closest to Naples.
-It’s therefore perfect for a day trip.
+Procida, finally, is the smallest island and closest to Naples and therefore perfect for a day trip.

 Naples’ best (IMHO):

 - Pizza: (in this particular order) Starita, Ciro Oliva Concettina a Tre Santi, Da Michele, Sorbillo